UCL/research-computing-with-cpp/session10/03exercise2.md

 - the user community
 - AWS Marketplace

-We'll search for an Amazon Machine Image ID (AMI-ID) using the command line tools:
+We will search for an Amazon Machine Image ID (AMI-ID) using the command line tools:

 ``` bash
 # Use filter to locate a specific machine (ami-9d23aeea)